department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/research/tech/architecture-plan.md

 **Requirements**

--Setting up database
+- Setting up database

--Write ingest script to populate + update data
+- Write ingest script to populate + update data

 **Questions**

--What are the VA conventions for setting up an Aurora PGSQL database?
+- What are the VA conventions for setting up an Aurora PGSQL database?

 API (vets-api)
 --------------